 This federal agency coordinates the National Center for Health Statistics and its FastStats interface.FastStats provides selected statistics on a variety of health topics, as well as various reports and publications.
 Statistics are broken down by specific populations.

 - Health of American Indian or Alaskan Native Population

 - Health of Asian or Pacific Islander Population

 - Health of Black or African American Population

 Indian Health Service

-Provides American Indian/Alaska Native demographic and patient care information.
-Mainly provides reports with statistical tables and charts discussing health trends and regional differences.
+The Division of Program Statistics provides American Indian/Alaska Native demographic and patient care information including statistical tables and charts discussing health trends and regional differences.

 Office of Minority Health

 This office publishes Minority Population Profiles which provides statistics by minority group or health topic.

 Create custom tables at the state and county level using health indicators related to demographics, mortality, natality, reproductive health, violence, prevention, disease and mental health.
 View the Women's Health and Mortality Chartbook, which provides state profiles of women's health, and the Health Disparities Profile which also gives state level indicators.